NETWAYS/foreman-training/plugins/02_templates.md

 Change the settings on the "TemplateSync" tab of "Administer > Settings" to point to the new location.
 The repo is the clone URL of the project "https://github.com/theforeman/foreman.git" and the dirname is "/app/views/unattended".
-The branch can be set to the current version of Foreman like "3.5-stable" if you want to be sure to not get incompatible versions.
+The branch can be set to the current version of Foreman like "3.9-stable" if you want to be sure to not get incompatible versions.
 Filter and prefix can also help to manage the templates.

 ### Run the synchronisation job with (using UI, with Rake job or an API call)

-Navigate to "Hosts > Sync Templates" and use the wizard to sync or as an alternative use one of the following commands.
+Navigate to "Hosts > Templates > Sync Templates" and use the wizard to sync or as an alternative use one of the following commands.

     # foreman-rake templates:import
     # curl -H "Accept:application/json,version=2" -H "Content-Type:application/json" \